Solar system formation began approximately 4.5 billion years ago, when gravity pulled a cloud of dust and gas together to form our solar system.

 Gravity continued to collapse the material onto the infant solar system, creating a star and a disk of material from which the planets would form.
 Eventually, the newborn sun encompassed more than 99% of the solar system's mass, according to NASA (opens in new tab).
 When pressure inside the star grew so powerful that fusion kicked in, turning hydrogen to helium, the star began to blast a stellar wind that helped clear out the debris and stopped it from falling inward.

-Although gas and dust shroud young stars in visible wavelengths, infrared telescopes have probed many of the Milky Way Galaxy's clouds to reveal the natal environment of other stars.
+Although gas and dust shroud young stars in visible wavelengths, infrared telescopes have probed many clouds in the Milky Way galaxy to study the environment of other newborn stars.
 Scientists have applied what they've seen in other systems to our own star.

 Scientists have developed three different models to explain how planets in and out of the solar system may have formed.
 The first and most widely accepted model, core accretion, works well with the formation of the rocky terrestrial planets but has problems with giant planets.
 The second, pebble accretion, could allow planets to quickly form from the tiniest materials.
 The third, the disk instability method, may account for the creation of giant planets.

 Approximately 4.6 billion years ago, the solar system was a cloud of dust and gas known as a solar nebula.
 Gravity collapsed the material in on itself as it began to spin, forming the sun in the center of the nebula.

 With the rise of the sun, the remaining material began to clump together.
 Small particles drew together, bound by the force of gravity, into larger particles, according to the core accretion model.
 The solar wind swept away lighter elements, such as hydrogen and helium, from the closer regions, leaving only heavy, rocky materials to create terrestrial worlds.
 But farther away, the solar winds had less impact on lighter elements, allowing them to coalesce into gas giants.
 In this way, asteroids, comets, planets and moons were created.